 The material used for our dredger buckets is easily weldable due to its low carbon content.
 The edge is available as a separate spare part.
 The tread area is covered with an extremely wear-resistant layer.
 The armouring wire contains titanium carbide, which provides very high resistance to abrasive wear.

 The sheet metal parts are formed hot using specialised tools.
 The hot-forming process minimises internal stress, which is an important factor for cracking/tearing in structural components.
 We only use sheet metal made by German manufacturers with test certificate according to DIN EN 10204 – 3.1.B.

-We also deliver ready-to-install dredger buckets with sleeves already pressed in (either provided by the customer or produced by Friesische Verschleißtechnik GmbH, our partner for steel works and specialised mechanical engineering).
+We also deliver ready-to-install dredger buckets with sleeves already pressed in (either provided by the customer or produced by Friesische Verschleißtechnik GmbH & Co.
+KG, our partner for steel works and specialised mechanical engineering).

 In order to stick to narrow ranges of tolerance and ensure the smooth operation of the finished bucket chain, all components of the dredger buckets are assembled on specialised mounting devices.
 In order to avoid tension cracks and deformations due to internal stress, all dredger buckets are fully stress-relieved after the welding process.
 Welding seams under particularly heavy load are checked for cracks using special ultrasound and dye penetrant testing.

 All components, assembly groups and tools are constructed using a 3D CAD system.
 We pay particular attention to perfect welding seams, in order to minimise crack formation and to improve force transmission.
 Based on our long-standing experience in manufacturing wear parts, we recommend a fine-grained boron-alloyed steel, which we temper to reach a strength of up to 1400 N/mm².
 Thanks to this quality material, our edges have a consistently high strength right down to the core.